 A visit to the Exploseum provides extensive knowledge on military technology.
 A tour through its myriad, murky and concrete corridors will certainly be remembered for a long time.

-When: Exploseum is open from Tuesday to Sunday, between 9:00 am and 5:00 pm.
 Due to the unique nature of this place, children under the age of six are not admitted.
-Visiting is organized as guided tours and takes about two hours.
-Therefore, visits should be scheduled by phone.
-Werecommend wearing comfortable shoes.
+Visits should be scheduled by phone.
+We recommend wearing warm clothes and comfortable shoes.
 The facility welcomes disabled visitors.

 NOTE!
 Before arriving at the Exploseum, please schedule the time of the visit by phone (tel. +48 883 366 056).